apenwarr/redo/README.md

 list if we can standardize something for you.

+# Isn't using sqlite3 overkill?
+And un-djb-ish?

+Well, yes.
+Sort of.
+I think people underestimate how "lite" sqlite really is:

+	root root 573376 2010-10-20 09:55 /usr/lib/libsqlite3.so.0.8.6

+573k for a *complete* and *very fast* and *transactional* SQL database.
+For comparison, libdb is:

+	root root 1256548 2008-09-13 03:23 /usr/lib/libdb-4.6.so

+...more than twice as big, and it doesn't even have an SQL parser in it!
+Or if you want to be really horrified:

+	root root 1995612 2009-02-03 13:54 /usr/lib/libmysqlclient.so.15.0.0

+The mysql *client* library is two megs, and it doesn't even have a database server in it!
+People who think SQL databases are automatically bloated and gross have not yet actually experienced the joys of sqlite.
+SQL has a well-deserved bad reputation, but sqlite is another story entirely.
+It's excellent, and much simpler and better written than you'd expect.

+But still, I'm pretty sure it's not very "djbish" to use a general-purpose database, especially one that has a *SQL parser* in it.
+(One of the great things about redo's design is that it doesn't ever need to parse anything, so a SQL parser is a bit embarrassing.)

+I'm pretty sure djb never would have done it that way.
+However, I don't think we can reach the performance we want with dependency/build/lock information stored in plain text files; among other things, that results in too much fstat/open activity, which is slow in general, and even slower if you want to run on Windows.
+That leads us to a binary database, and if the binary database isn't sqlite or libdb or something, that means we have to implement our own data structures.
+Which is probably what djb would do, of course, but I'm just not convinced that I can do a better (or even a smaller) job of it than the sqlite guys did.

+Most of the state database stuff has been isolated in state.py.
+If you're feeling brave, you can try to implement your own better state database, with or without sqlite.

+It is almost certainly possible to do it much more nicely than I have, so if you do, please send it in!

 # If a target didn't change, how do I prevent dependents from being rebuilt?

 For example, running ./configure creates a bunch of files including